This post may contain affiliate links. For more information, please visit my disclosure page.

 Well no wonder there are so many different versions of this dressing with a list like that!

-I used to love the Thousand Island Dressing that was served on the burgers at Marie Callenders twenty plus years ago.
+I used to love the Thousand Island Dressing that was served on the burgers at Marie Callender’s twenty plus years ago.
 This version is very similar, and is perfect on salads, burgers, and as a dip.
-You may remember that I used this dressing on my Frisco Burgers a few months ago, well I am using it again this week on a very special burger as well.
+You may remember that I used this dressing on my Frisco Burgers a few months ago, well I am using it again this week on my Classic Diner Burger.

 This version is is not a thick, sticky, sweet goo like the processed dressings that you find in the grocery store.
 It is light, and tangy, with complex flavors that blend perfectly together.
 I cannot for the life of me, remember where I first got this recipe.
 It is an old, printed off the internet recipe that I store in a binder.
 I do remember that I cut the original recipe in half, because it makes way too much for household use.
 I was still able to fill a 16 ounce bottle, as well as an empty Biscoff spread jar with the adjustments.